wso2/docs-ei/en/micro-integrator/docs/develop/k8s-samples/jms-sender-receiver.md

 ## JMS Sender and Receiver Scenario

-This scenario demonstrates the JMS sender receiver example we can create using WSO2 Enterprise Integrator and how to deploy this integration in Kubernetes environment.
+Let's define a JMS (sender and receiver) scenario using WSO2 Micro Integrator and deploy it on your Kubernetes environment.

-Follow the below steps to deploy and run the integration solution on the Kubernetes environment,
+Follow the steps given below to deploy and run the integration solution on Kubernetes.

-1. Create a Maven Multi Module Project using the Integration Studio.
+1. Create a Maven Multi Module Project using WSO2 Integration Studio.

     ![Create Maven Multi Module Project](../../../assets/img/create_project/docker_k8s_project/create-maven-project.png)

-2. Create a **ESB Config Project** inside the Maven Multi Module Project.
+2. Create an **ESB Config Project** inside the Maven Multi Module Project.
     **New → Project → ESB Config Project**

     ![Create ESB Config Project](../../../assets/img/create_project/docker_k8s_project/esb-config.png)

-3. Add the following proxy-service configuration inside the above created ESB Config Project which listen messages from ActiveMQ and publish to another queue in ActiveMQ.
+3. Add the following proxy service configuration in your ESB Config Project.
+This service listens to messages from ActiveMQ and publishes to another queue in ActiveMQ.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <?xml version="1.0" encoding="UTF-8"?>